JetBrains/ring-ui/README.md

 In case boilerplate generators are not your thing and you prefer to understand the inner workings a bit better.

 1. Install Ring UI with `npm install @jetbrains/ring-ui --save-exact`

-2. Install `webpack-config-merger` to make working with webpack configs easier: `npm install webpack-config-merger --save-dev`
-3. If you are building your app with webpack, make sure to `import` ring-ui components where needed.
+2. If you are building your app with webpack, make sure to `import` ring-ui components where needed.
 Otherwise, create an entry point (for example, `/app/app__components.tpl.js`) and
 `import` the components there.
    ``` javascript
    import React from 'react';